sepuckett86/aimee-fe/README.md

 # aimee-fe

-This README outlines the details of collaborating on this Ember application.
+This is the front-end of a practice Ember app, Aimee.
-A short introduction of this app could easily go here.

 ## Prerequisites